All About Our Homegrown Eggs

 • Abma’s Farm Eggs Are Sold Two Ways:

+2) Carton Eggs: Blue eggs (Azure Blue hens) in size Medium and Large; Brown eggs (Rhode Island Red hens),in sizes Medium, Large, Extra Large, and Jumbo.
 Carton eggs are collected twice daily from the same coop and brought over to our egg room where they are cleaned with water and graded to be sold by a specific size.
-Our washing process checks the eggs for any regularities and rinses off any dirt or bacteria.
-This wash process also washes off the Bloom, so you do need to refrigerate these clean eggs.
+We check the egg for impurities and then wash the egg with a jet of water and scrubbing action.
+This wash process also washes off the Bloom, so you need to refrigerate these clean eggs.
 Since there is no extra time or transport in our on-site process, you receive the freshest carton eggs available.
-Enjoy the benefits of a local flock in your back yard!
+Enjoy the benefits of a local flock in your community!

 Egg-Nutrition_Label-e1405012483980